jameshanlon/jameshanlon.github.io/content/python-processor.md

 ## Hardware impacts on Python performance

-It is interesting to outline some of the main findings from the microarchitecture investigation in [1].
-(The study is based on a range of benchmarks run with CPython and PyPy with and without JIT).
+The main findings from the microarchitecture investigation in [1] summarised below provide a useful basis for understanding how Python is limited by current computer hardware.
+The study is based on a range of benchmarks run with CPython and PyPy with and without JIT.

 - **ILP**.
 Both CPython and PyPy exhibit low instruction-level parallelism.
   This suggests that choosing a deeply-pipelined out-of-order core may not provide good tradeoff between silicon area and performance.
-Instead a simple, in-order core may be a good choice, particularly when building a parallel processor with many cores.
+A simpler, in-order core may instead be a better choice, particularly when building a parallel processor with many cores.

 - **Working memory**.
 Across all the benchmarks, large caches do not provide a